 I have to question the film’s choice of music.
 You tell about halfway in that Warner Bros really tried to make this as much like Guardians of the Galaxy as possible.
 Yes, Guardians repopularized 70s pop music but the songs that they used to fit the tone of the film and never felt out of place.
 Here they shoehorn random songs at awkward moments that takes you out the film not embrace it.
 For example, when the Suicide Squad is released from prison and get their weapons back, all of a sudden Eminem’s ‘Without Me’ plays during a montage.
 It wasn’t a clever choice and it didn’t fit the tone of the scene at all so you wondered why they chose that song, to begin with.
 If you’re trying to match the score of another franchise, you can’t pretend like we didn’t see that said franchise just two years ago and realize they did it better.

 Despite some small annoyances, things were coming along nicely going into the third act.
 I was getting ready to tear the critics of this film a new one because it was nowhere near as bad as I was told, but then third act arrives and all the criticisms start to become valid.
 I’m not a fan of Cara Delevingne because of her acting and when the movie gives her the least amount of speaking roles possible, they tend to agree.
-Enchantress erects a ‘weapon’ in the center of the city, however, they never really explain how it was supposed to work.
-After some dubbed voice over dialogue and a laughable summoning scene, the showdown concludes with the squad members battling Enchantress and her CGI nameless brother to the death.
-Harley gets close enough to cut out Enchantress’ heart and with the help of Killer Croc and Deadshot takes down the weapon and saves the day.
-All the good will the first half of the movie was able to build is damaged by a big CGI-fest of creatures, corny dialogue, forced laughs, explosions, and overly dramatic music.
+After some dubbed voice-over dialogue and a laughable summoning scene, All the goodwill the movie was able to build is damaged by a big CGI-fest of creatures, corny dialogue, forced laughs, explosions, and overly dramatic music.

 Does Suicide Squad deserve the heat it’s getting?
 No. In all honesty, there was more to like about the film than dislike.
 Viola Davis’s portrayal of Amanda Waller is just as thrilling and brutal as it should be.
 The character of El Diablo really steals the show with his backstory and ability, for an unknown he is one of the biggest pros in the movie.
 They do a great job at humanizing this group of criminals to make them more than just a group of felons, you legitimately feel for their characters and their tragic backstories, making them more complex than you typical superhero team up.
 The story is flawed but outside of some creative decisions, Suicide Squad is a step in the right direction for DC.
 Unfortunately, they needed a bigger impact to create any buzz going forward for Warner Bros.
-WB tries to be taken seriously to appeal to DC fans while jamming in one liners and humor to appeal to the MCU viewers.
-In the end, you just get a jumbled narrative that doesn’t succeed in making anyone truly happy.
 Suicide Squad is a good film and a step in the right direction after Batman vs Superman, the problem continues to be that this had the potential to be a great film but studio interference seems to be anchoring the final product.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.